mmbman/Katagiri/1987-03-07-Zazen-Entry-to-the-Buddha-Dharma.md

 **Questioner:** The one that costs $25? *[Laughter.]*

 **Katagiri Roshi:** [*Beyond Boredom and Anxiety*.]
-(The replacement is *Flow*, by Mihaly Csikszentmihalyi.)
+(The updated version is *Flow: The Psychology of Optimal Experience*, by Mihaly Csikszentmihalyi.)
 You can read that book, pretty interesting book.
 It's pretty close to Zen teaching – not exactly, but it doesn't matter, you know?
 It's very interesting.
 Twenty-five dollars. *[Laughter.]*

 **Someone:** You can get it in the library.